hamaju/movie-compare/README.md

-# movie-comparison
+# movie-compare
-A movie comparison tool using OMDb API
+A movie comparison website using OMDb API